++ CONVENTIONAL

+CORROSION Inhibitor,

+propylene Glycol / Water +

+CONVENTIONAL CORROSION

+Inhibitor - These products are

+available as Fully Formulated,

+Phosphate-Free, Extended Service

-These products are available as fully formulated, phosphate-free, extended service interval (ESI) coolants.
-They are commercially available from Detroit Diesel (recommended) and other manufacturers as either a concentrated antifreeze or as a pre-mixed antifreeze.
-The pre-mixed antifreeze is ready for use, while the concentrated coolant must be mixed with water prior to use.
-Detroit Diesel Power Cool engine coolant (part number 23512138) is the preferred ethylene glycol (EG) coolant.
-If other commercial brands of ethylene glycol are used, they must be equivalent to the Power Cool.
-Detroit Diesel does not market a propylene glycol (PG) coolant.
+Interval (ESI) coolants.
+They are

+commercially available from Detroit

+Diesel (recommended) and other

+manufacturers as either a concentrated

+antifreeze or as a pre-mixed antifreeze.

+The pre-mixed antifreeze is ready to

+use, while the concentrated coolant

+must be mixed with water prior to use.

+Detroit Diesel Power Cool® Engine Coolant (P/N 23512138) is the preferred ethylene glycol coolant as Listed in Table 12.
+If other commercial brands of ethylene glycol are used, they must be equivalent to Power Cool.
+Detroit Diesel does not market a propylene glycol coolant.
 If a propylene glycol coolant is used, it must also meet the following requirements:

-- Fully formulated ethylene glycol-based, low silicate antifreeze or coolant must meet TMC RP-329 "Type A" requirements. - Fully formulated propylene glycol-based antifreeze or coolant must meet TMC RP-330 "Type A" requirements.
+- □ Fully formulated ethylene glycol-based, low silicate antifreeze or coolant must meet TMC RP-329 "Type A" requirements. - Fully formulated propylene glycol-based, low silicate antifreeze or coolant must meet TMC RP-330 "Type A" requirements.